Article 7 min read

 Step 3: calibrate the axes

-Calibration is two known points per axis.
-Anything more is overkill; anything less is impossible.
+Two known points per axis.
+More is overkill; less is impossible.

-The longer the calibration interval, the smaller the percentage error in your data.
-If the X axis spans 1990–2020 and you calibrate at 1995 and 2000, a one-pixel misplacement at either endpoint translates to a multi-year error across the full range.
-Calibrate at the leftmost and rightmost visible ticks instead.
+The longer the calibration interval, the smaller the percentage error.
+On a 1990–2020 X axis, calibrating at 1995 and 2000 turns a one-pixel error at either endpoint into a multi-year error across the full range.
+Calibrate at the leftmost and rightmost visible ticks.

 Log axes

-For log-scale axes, calibrate at two visible powers of ten.
-The tool needs to know two real values and their two pixel positions; whether the axis is linear or logarithmic between them is a property of how it’s displayed, not how it’s calibrated.
+Calibrate at two visible powers of ten.
+The tool needs two real values and their pixel positions; linear-vs-log is a display property.

-If your digitizer doesn’t have a “log axis” toggle, calibrate as if linear, export, then take 10^value in a spreadsheet.
-The math is identical.
-DataFromChart supports both linear and logarithmic axes natively.
+No “log axis” toggle?
+Calibrate as linear, export, take 10^value in a spreadsheet.
+DataFromChart supports both natively.

 Non-orthogonal axes

-If the chart is rotated, skewed, or the X and Y axes aren’t perpendicular (rare in scientific publishing, common in old scanned figures), you need a four-point calibration, not two.
-Most modern digitizers handle this implicitly by calibrating X start, X end, Y start, Y end as four independent line positions rather than two crossed axes.
+If the chart is rotated, skewed, or axes aren’t perpendicular (rare in publishing, common in old scans), use four-point calibration — X start, X end, Y start, Y end as four independent lines.

 Step 4: export

-Once axes are calibrated, every point you placed converts from pixel position to real value via linear interpolation.
-The formula is:
+Every point converts from pixel to real value via linear interpolation:

 value = ((point_px - axis_start_px) / (axis_end_px - axis_start_px))

-CSV is fine for most analyses.
-XLSX is better when you want to ship the chart with the data, since DataFromChart embeds the original chart image and the axis labels (with units) into the workbook.
-That matters for reproducibility — the next person to open the file can verify visually that the extracted (x, y) pairs come from where you said they did.
-See our chart screenshot to Excel walkthrough for what the file contains.
+CSV works for most analyses.
+XLSX is better when shipping the chart with the data — DataFromChart embeds the chart image and axis labels (with units), so the next person can verify visually.
+See chart screenshot to Excel.

 Tricky cases

 Most charts go through the four steps without incident.
-These are the ones that don’t.
+These don’t.

 Log axes